cdemaine/Getting-and-Cleaning-Data/README.md

 This file

 ## CodeBook.md
+  * Description of data source
+  * Description of data transformations
-Description of all variables within the dataset
+  * Description of output

 ## run_analysis.R
 A monolithic R script for conversion of Human Activity Recognition database from source files and produce the following: